ocmiworkerscomp/nestjs-interview/README.md

     ```bash
     npm i --g nx@latest
     ```
-3. Ensure all your `apps` have a `.env` file in their root directory.
-You can copy the `.env.example` file and rename it to `.env`:

-    ```bash
-    cp apps/api/.env.example apps/api/.env
-    cp apps/frontend/.env.example apps/frontend/.env
-    ```
-4. Run the following commands depending on what you want to do:
+3. Run the following commands depending on what you want to do:
    ```bash
    # run the API and frontend development servers
    yarn api:dev